lfridman2016/spring-2021-methods-2/assignments.md

 #### [Markdown Guide](https://guides.github.com/features/mastering-markdown/)
 #### [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 ---

+### Session 10: 4/28
+  * title **groups**
+  * You've assigned a large, open-ended, 4 person group project.
+Come up with some strategies to make sure that work is being done equitably amongst the group.
+  * Some situations to consider (as well as others)
+    - A student takes total control over the group and does most/all of the work.
+    - A student disengages from group and does little/no work.
+    - Students are willing to do work, but have to wait for other parts of the project to be done first, so they have nothing to do.
+    - Students work on the project together mostly, but at the end one student puts in a lot of work (to fix a bug, add pet feature ...)
+  * In addition to managing group dynamics, time managent is important in long term projects.
+Come up with some strategies that will help students use their time wisely.

 ### Session 8: 4/07
   * title **tdd**
   * Create a programming task in python that requires students to write a complex function.